Albert Almasqué

 Albert Almasqué Domènech (25 December 1888 – 10 July 1976) was a Spanish footballer who played as a defender for FC Barcelona.
-He is best known for being the youngest player to have played an official competitive match for FC Barcelona, which he achieved in 1902 at the tender age of just 13.
+He is best known for being the youngest player to have played an official competitive match for FC Barcelona, which he achieved in 1902 at the age of just 13.

 He is the younger brother of Alfonso Almasqué, who also played for Barcelona, and in doing so, they became the first Catalan brothers in the club's history.
 He immigrated to the United States in 1940, where he was a successful businessman, and he was also president of Nestlé in Chile, Bolivia and Cuba, where he had to go into exile because of the Cuban Revolution.

 Early life

 Albert Almasqué was born in the Catalonian town of Barcelona on 25 December 1888, as the third of five children from the marriage of Alfonso Almasqué Irigoyen (1858–1897) and Rosa de Lima Domènech Sagristà (1864–1940).
 In 1916, he married Concepción Fernandez Casariego in London, with whom he had two sons, Alberto and Enrique, as well as a daughter, Concepción Rosa, who died within weeks of her birth in 1917.
 With his second wife, Sara González, he had a third child, Teodoro.

 The Almasqué brothers lived their childhood and adolescence in Switzerland, where they studied and also learned about football.
 When Alfonso finished his studies in 1901, they returned to Barcelona, where Alberto continued and then completed his studies.